Thoma Scholar – Art of the Spanish Americas

 - Superior research, written and verbal communication skills

-- Self-directed and motivated with the ability to execute on plans independent of direction
+- Self-directed and self-motivated with the ability to execute on plans independent of direction

 - Creative and confident to propose new ideas

-To apply, please send resume, cover letter and a writing sample to: firstname.lastname@example.org
+To apply, please send your cover letter, resume or C.V., and a published article or writing sample of no more than 10 pages to firstname.lastname@example.org.